Shamith043/github-slideshow/_posts/10-04-2021-shamithmanohar.043.md

 layout: slide
 title: “Welcome to our second slide!”
 ---
-Adding a text line for testing
+Adding a text line for testing.
 Use the left arrow to go back!